 A good mentor will help you overcome your insecurities, recognize your strengths, and help you overcome challenges.
 Many times, a mentor will share personal anecdotes on some of the difficulties that they faced and how he or she overcame them.
 Listening to them can help you strategize better on dealing with your own issues — be it at home, or at your current workplace.

 If so, then I’m here to help.
 As I’m sure plenty of my peers are.

 I’m not a knight in shining armor.
 I certainly don’t think that women are damsels in distress, or that I have the solutions to all your problems.

 “If you see something wrong happening in the world, you can either do nothing, or you can do something” — Steve Trevor

 We need more people — especially women — to be our colleagues.
 We also need you to be a part of communities and facilitate meetups, where you can participate and speak without the fear of repercussions.
 Reforms in tech will probably take decades, but you need not wait until then.

 Thank you for reading.
-If you’re also anywhere near Bangalore, do consider joining the local FreeCodeCamp community on Facebook and Slack.
+Do consider joining the local FreeCodeCamp community on Facebook and Slack.
 We host workshops and talks every month.
 The community also has some amazing folks who take some time out from their busy schedules, to teach and help other people learn.
 We’ll also help you find and get involved with other amazing communities.